John Hunter (surgeon): Late career

-Hunter's death in 1793 was due to a heart attack brought on by an argument at St George's Hospital concerning the admission of students.
 He was originally buried at St Martin-in-the-Fields, but in 1859 was reburied in the north aisle of the nave in Westminster Abbey, reflecting his importance to the country.

 Hunter's character has been discussed by biographers:

 His nature was kindly and generous, though outwardly rude and repelling....
 Later in life, for some private or personal reason, he picked a quarrel with the brother who had formed him and made a man of him, basing the dissension upon a quibble about priority unworthy of so great an investigator.
 Yet three years later, he lived to mourn this brother's death in tears.

 He was described by one of his assistants late in his life as a man 'warm and impatient, readily provoked, and when irritated, not easily soothed'.

 Family

 In 1771, he married Anne Home, daughter of Robert Boyne Home and sister of Sir Everard Home.
 They had four children, two of whom died before the age of five.
 One of his infant children is buried in the churchyard in Kirkheaton, Northumberland, and the gravestone is Grade II listed.
 Their fourth child, Agnes, married General Sir James Campbell of Inverneill.